 As bad as earwigs look, many people wonder whether they are actually garden pests.
 While earwigs (Forficula auricularia) do feed on tender shoots and can occasionally make a holey mess of leaves and even flowers, the amount of damage they cause shouldn’t present a major problem in most gardens.

+In their favor, earwigs eat aphids, snails, slugs, and some types of larvae, so you might actually want them around.
 However, as with all uninvited creatures in a garden, there are times when earwigs can be considered a pest.
 When that happens, be patient, and learn why earwigs are attracted to your garden in order to change their habits.

 What are Earwigs?